 New Zealand has a unique environment for publicly funding medicines.
-Our model for medicine funding is the only one in the world that operates with a capped budget.
+Our model for medicine funding is the only one in the world that operates with a capped budget enshrined in legislation.

 *Medsafe is the regulator that ensures medicines meet safety and quality standards before they can be used by New Zealand patients.

 *PHARMAC is the funding agency that decides which medicines to publicly fund so most New Zealand patients can afford them.